neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 ### Model Format
 By default, to deploy the transformer using DeepSparse Engine it is required to supply the model in the ONNX format.
-This grants the Engine the flexibility to serve any model in a framework-agnostic environment.
+This grants the engine the flexibility to serve any model in a framework-agnostic environment.

 Below we describe two possibilities to obtain the required ONNX model.

-#### Exporting the onnx file from the contents of a local directory
+#### Exporting the ONNX file from the contents of a local directory
 This pathway is relevant if you intend to deploy a model created using [SparseML](https://github.com/neuralmagic/sparseml) library.
 For more information, refer to the appropriate transformers integration documentation in SparseML.